binary-com/deriv-api-docs/docs/core-concepts/authorization-authentication/index.md

 ## Before we start

-You have to make sure you have all the requirements mentioned bellow to continue with `authorization` and `authentication`.
+You have to make sure you have all the requirements mentioned bellow to continue.

 ### Requirements